-Full of fibre, large amounts of potassium, magnesium and high levels of folate, guacamole makes for a healthy dip.
+Full of fiber, large amounts of potassium, magnesium, and high levels of folate, guacamole makes for a healthy dip.

 But you’ve fished out a jar of guacamole from the back of your fridge, and you’re here wondering:

 Is my guacamole bad?
 How long does it last?